NetzwergX/jekyll-template-toolkit/README.md

 * **Category Page** (categories.html)
 	A page listing all posts grouped by category.
-	Has IDs in order to jump to a specific category directly.
+	Has anchors in order to jump to a specific category directly.

 * **Archive Page** (archive.html)
 	A page listing all posts grouped by year and month.
-	Has IDs in order to jump to a specif month or month-year combination directly.
+	Has anchors in order to jump to a specif month or month-year combination directly.

+* **Tag Page** (tags.html)
+	A page listing all posts grouped by tags.
+	Provides anchors to jump to a specific tag easily.

 * **Full Feed Page** (fullFeed.xml)
 	Provides an RSS 2.0 Feed containing all posts.